NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsC.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 If name is a currently loaded  machine code procedure or function, then the variable oops will be set to 1 otherwise it will be set to 0.
 This is a handy way to check that an extension command has been loaded before calling it.
-In a Turbo'd or Supercharged program, the `EXEC <KeywordsE.clean.html#exec>`__ will fail and a list of  missing extensions will be displayed, a QLiberated program will only fail if the extension is actually called.
+In a Turbo'd or Supercharged program, the :ref:`exec` will fail and a list of  missing extensions will be displayed, a QLiberated program will only fail if the extension is actually called.

 **EXAMPLE**